Publish to web from Power BI

 After you create your Publish to web embed code and share it, the report updates with any changes you make.
 The embed code link is immediately active.
 Anyone who opens the link can view it.
 The data is cached for one hour from the time it is retrieved.
 We don’t recommend using Publish to web for data that needs to refresh frequently.
 To learn more, see the How it works section later in this article.

 Data refreshes are automatically reflected in your embedded report or visual.
 When data is refreshed for an import data model in the Power BI service, the service clears the data cache, making data update quickly.
-To disable automatic refresh, select don't refresh on the schedule for the dataset the report uses.
+To disable automatic refresh, select don't refresh on the schedule for the semantic model the report uses.

 A heavy usage experience can occur when a report receives too many queries in a short amount of time.
 When heavy usage occurs, users can't view or interact with the report until the period of heavy usage passes.

 We recommend setting a placeholder image for your report.
 If heavy usage occurs, users see the placeholder image.